projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 current VM.
 A device that violates the rule will be rejected to be passed-through.
 The checking logic is implemented in Device Model and not in scope of hypervisor.
-The platform GSI information is in devicemodel/hw/pci/platform_gsi_info.c for limited platform (currently, only APL MRB).
-For other platforms, the platform specific GSI information should be added to activate the checking of GSI sharing violation.
+The platform specific GSI information shall be filled in devicemodel/hw/pci/platform_gsi_info.c for target platform to activate the checking of GSI sharing violation.

 .. _PCIe PTM implementation: